evanx/chronica/lib/ComponentFactory.md

 #### Lifecycle

-Components have the following lifecycle methods:
+Components have the following lifecycle functions:
 - `start`
 - `end`
 - `scheduledTimeout`
 - `scheduledInterval`

-The scheduled methods are only required if their intervals are specified in the component's config, for example:
+The scheduled functions are only required if their intervals are specified in the component's config, for example:

 ```yaml
 scheduledTimeout: 8000 # invoke 8 seconds after start